Applying for this scheme

 Due to the current situation and the very real pressures schools are facing at the moment, the application process is currently being reviewed.
 The Schools Engagement team will soon (end of this week or early next week) be sending out a short survey to all applicants so that we can determine the next steps.
 Please be assured that we aim to fully support your efforts during this challenging time and do not expect anyone to feel pressured into submitting applications over the next few weeks.

 If you would still like to access your Stage 2 application, please click here.

 Since it started in November 2000, the Partnership Grants scheme has awarded over £1.3 million to over 800 schools and colleges, igniting enthusiasm for STEM in thousands of young people across the UK.
 Since 2010, 88% of awarded Partnership Grants partners reported that they would apply again.

-The grants allow schools or colleges to buy equipment to run a STEM investigation project in partnership with a STEM professional (who is currently working in a STEM related profession, such as a researcher or analyst from academia or industry).
+The Partnership Grants scheme offers up to £3000 to UK schools or colleges to buy equipment to run a STEM investigation project in partnership with a STEM professional (research or industry).
+Successful projects:

 - Deliver a better understanding of the latest developments in STEM;

 - Improve perceptions of those working in STEM professions;

 - Give students pride and ownership in STEM from participation in the investigative process.